python/cpython/Doc/library/sqlite3.rst

 .. class:: Row

-   A :class:`Row` instance serves as a highly optimized :attr:`~Connection.row_factory` for :class:`Connection` objects.
+   A :class:`Row` instance that serves as a highly optimized :attr:`~Connection.row_factory` for :class:`Connection` objects.
-   It tries to mimic a tuple in most of its features.

-   It supports mapping access by column name and index, iteration, representation, equality testing and :func:`len`.
+   It tries to mimic a :class:`tuple` in most of its features, and supports :term:`mapping` access by column name and index, iteration, representation, equality testing and :func:`len`.

-   If two :class:`Row` objects have exactly the same columns and their members are equal, they compare equal.
+   Two row objects are equal if they have equal columns and equal members.

    .. method:: keys